Beyond Base Pay - Using Incentives to Drive Performance

 Designed in collaboration with senior faculty at Cornell University’s ILR School, this course offers the perfect blend of academic study and practical application.
-The course content includes case studies to illustrate key concepts, and is underpinned by an evidence-based, social science approach.
+The course content includes case studies to illustrate key concepts and utilizes an evidence-based, social science approach.

 - Supporting your business strategy with a performance-based compensation system